 There are two, conflicting, ways in which this claim can be taken.

-Nevertheless the title can also be taken as expressing a truth.
-By the end of the song it might well be the case that ‘it’s all over now’ in that her decision to help others will have brought about the end of her misery.
-Interpreted in this way the word ‘now’ no longer refers to the period following her death, but to the present moment.
+The other way of taking the claim is more positive.
+By the end of the song it might well be the case that ‘it’s all over now’ in that her decision to help others will have brought about the end their misery, and with it her own.

-This is also its sense in the first and final verses:
+This is also the sense of ‘now’ in the first and final verses:

 ‘You must leave now …’